ranaalhajri/AIPND/README.md

 # AIPND

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, code developed for an image classifier built with PyTorch, then converted into a command line applications: train.py, predict.py.
+Image classifier Project code for Udacity's AI Programming with Python Nanodegree.
+In this project, code developed for an image classifier built to recognize different species of flowers Dataset contains 102 flower categories by using PyTorch, then converted into a command line applications: train.py, predict.py.

-The image classifier to recognize different species of flowers.
-Dataset contains 102 flower categories.